ManpreetSRajpal/api-automation-js-staterkit/README.md

 **To start json-server:**

 - npm run start-server
-- To validate run GET http://localhost:3000/posts from postman
+- To validate if server started successfully, run GET http://localhost:3000/posts from postman

 **To run test:**